PatrickMcGrath29/patrickmcgrath.io/README.md

 ### Run Development Webserver

 ```
-yarn start
+yarn dev
 ```

 ## Deployment

 The master branch on the GitHub repository automatically deploys to production using Netlify's build and hosting services.

-At buildtime a prerendering plugin will generate static assets for most of the website in the `dist` directory, which enable better search engine indexing of the website while improving its performance on older browsers.
+I'm currently using `nuxt generate` to generate static prerendered files for all of the non-dynamic routes.
+A redirect rule is configured in the `netlify.toml` file to enable support for redirects back to the `index.html` on dynamic routes.

 ## Built With